from small one page howto to huge articles all in one place

 DESCRIPTION

-Pass a long to indicate max.
-The set number will be used as the maximum amount of simultaneously open connections to a single host (a host being the same as a host name + port number pair).
-For each new session to a host, libcurl will open a new connection up to the limit set by CURLMOPT_MAX_HOST_CONNECTIONS(3).
-When the limit is reached, the sessions will be pending until a connection becomes available.
-If CURLMOPT_PIPELINING(3) is enabled, libcurl will try to pipeline if the host is capable of it.
+Pass a long to indicate max, the maximum amount of simultaneously open connections libcurl may hold a single host (a host being the same as a hostname + port number pair).
+For each new transfer to the same host, libcurl might open a new connection up to the limit set by CURLMOPT_MAX_HOST_CONNECTIONS(3).
+When the limit is reached, new sessions are kept pending until a connection becomes available.

 DEFAULT